mpv-player/mpv/DOCS/man/input.rst

     guess is very unreliable, and often the property will not be available at all, even if data is buffered.

+``demuxer-cache-time``
+    Approximate time of video buffered in the demuxer, in seconds.
+Same as ``demuxer-cache-duration`` but returns the last timestamp of bufferred data in demuxer.

 ``demuxer-cache-idle``
     Returns ``yes`` if the demuxer is idle, which means the demuxer cache is filled to the requested amount, and is currently not reading more data.